Nette Documentation Preview

 ```

-Creates a DateTime object from a string, UNIX timestamp, or other [php:DateTimeInterface] object.
-Throws an `Exception` if the date and time are not valid.
+Creates a `DateTime` object from a string, UNIX timestamp, or another [php:DateTimeInterface] object.
+Throws an `\Exception` if the date and time are not valid.

 ```php